aravindarc/aravinda-kumar/blog/Hashicorp-Licencse-Change-A-Developers-take.md

 ![BSL](./assets/catmeme.jpg)

 Now all the competitors of Hashicorp might be thinking of forking Terraform.
-A few days ago, a new open source fork of Terraform was created by [digger.dev](digger.dev) called OpenTerraform, but it was taken down in a day for unknown reasons.
+A few days ago, a new open source fork of Terraform was created by [digger.dev](https://digger.dev) called _OpenTerraform_, but it was taken down in a day for unknown reasons.

 The problem with forking Terraform is not Terraform but the providers.
 Terraform has a lot of providers that are built by the community and more importantly by the cloud providers themselves.